GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 - Fill the entire region.
 - Make sure the edges are well defined.

-The following graphics are examples of the promotional images for an app:
+The following graphics are examples of the promotional images for an extension:

 <table>
   <thead>